 An orange tabby cat eats a cat treat from a person's hand in the kitchen

 Few things are as guaranteed to get your cat’s attention as the shaking of the treat bag.
+But how many treats can a cat have?

-But while it’s obvious that your feline is all about snacking on their treats of choice, what’s the most responsible way to work cat treats into their daily routine?
-And how many treats should you really be feeding your cat?
+While it’s obvious that your feline is all about snacking on their treats of choice, what’s the most responsible way to work cat treats into their daily routine?
+Here’s a guide to keeping your cat’s treat rewards sensible and appropriate.

 Packaging Isn’t Always The Best Guide

-The brand I use for my own cat recommends feeding ten to twelve cat treats per day — but at two calories per treat, that could be nearly 20 percent of an indoor cat’s recommended calories per day.
+The brand I use for my own cat recommends feeding ten to twelve treats per day — but at two calories per treat, that could be nearly 20 percent of an indoor cat’s recommended calories per day!
+None of us, feline or human, should probably be consuming treats and sweets as a fifth of our daily intake.
+Instead, I settle on around four to five treats.

-Change Up The Way You Deliver Treats
+Change Up The Way You Deliver Cat Treats

-cat getting a treat
+cat getting a treat (Picture Credit: Getty Images)

-To that end, I like to alternate between throwing individual treats across the apartment floor for the cat to scoot after, and placing in them in one of her treat toys to exercise her little cat brain.
+To that end, I alternate between throwing individual treats across the apartment floor for my kitty to scoot after or placing them in one of her toys to exercise her little brain.
+While can be finicky about playing with actual toys, they’ll interact with most objects if there’s a whiff of a treat inside them.

 Pro tip: Use an old egg carton to construct a homemade treat toy.